jep9731/personal-kaggle-ml-portfolio/exam-score-prediction/README.md

 - Reveals the relative importance of **study habits, sleep, and attendance**.
 - Emphasizes interpretability alongside predictive performance.
 - Suitable for education-focused analytics and behavioral ML applications.

+---

+### 🚀 Future Improvements

+- Add SHAP-based explainability for individual predictions
+- Experiment with neural networks for nonlinear patterns
+- Perform subgroup analysis (e.g., attendance tiers, sleep quality buckets)
+- Hyperparameter tuning for ensemble models

+---

+### 📎 Notes

+This project is intended for educational and analytical purposes.
+All results are reproducible using the provided notebooks.